 • All clothing and accessories must be school appropriate.
-Clothing shall be "size -appropriate" to conceal all undergarments (including gym shorts, bras, and bra straps) at all times.
-No strapless clothing, (i.e. halter tops, off the shoulder tops, rompers, or blouses with only one strap--straps may not be tied or hooked on with pins).
-The shoulder straps must be at least 1" wide.
+Clothing shall be "size -appropriate" to conceal all undergarments at all times.
+No strapless clothing, (i.e. tube tops, halter tops, off the shoulder tops, rompers, or blouses with only one strap--straps may not be tied or hooked on with pins).
 Tops shall not be see-through or mesh.